 Table of Contents

 In most cases, asthma develops in childhood.
 The condition may either go into remission with age or continue as a chronic issue into adulthood.
+Most adults can control their symptoms with drugs like Advair Diskus or Symbicort.
 But for some adults in the workforce, repeated exposure to irritants causes occupational asthma.
 People with a history of asthma or allergies are at greater risk of developing occupational asthma, but it can develop in people with no previous respiratory issues.

 Signs of Occupational Asthma